Xuanphu108/math-expression-recognition/README.md

 ## ToDo

-msa dense encoder

-msa encoder and decoder

-rename all @register vars without -attention, etc

-rename base classes

-make sure all subclasses use same params as superclass

 multiscale attention: (1.13)
  * doubly stochastic loss with multiscale **MSA doesn't use it; won't use either**
  * lstm encoder needs to be changed to work with two feature maps **1.13; but higher metrics**
+ * msa encoder and decoder
- *
+ * msa dense encoder

 transformer decoder